schwarmau/study-guide/src/data_structures/data_types/primitive_types.md

 # Primitive Types

-These are the possible representations of data at any given address.<br>
+These are the possible representations of data at any given address.

 Somewhat depends on the language, but this is the list Wikipedia uses.

 ### Boolean